-A letter with the subject "Updates on California's Teacher and Administrator Performance Assessments" from Tom Torlakson, recent State Superintendent of Public Instruction, provides clarification and affirmation of the responsibility for preparation programs to successfully implement performance assessments.
+This letter, "Updates on California's Teacher and Administrator Performance Assessments," from Tom Torlakson, recent State Superintendent of Public Instruction, provides clarification and affirmation of the responsibility for preparation programs to successfully implement performance assessments.
 This letter may be duplicated and distributed to assist in the implementation of the CalTPA.